MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

 which is parametrized by a list of scalar parameters *param* and the measured data :math:`y`, that we also consider as a parameter.
 Here is :math:`X` the vector space of all MRI images of a given size, and :math:`Z` is the cartesian product of all spaces that contain all other dynamical variables that we will write as a single list :math:`z`.
-We considere that a scalar parameter is a constant, known, controlled number and :math:`param` is the list of those.
+We consider that a scalar parameter is a constant, known, controlled number and :math:`param` is the list of those.
 It includes for example the regularization parameter :math:`\lambda`.